 Even though of proprietary origin, the

-descarteslabs package (developed and maintained by Descartes Labs comes with many open-sourced functions.
+descarteslabs library (developed and maintained by Descartes Labs) comes with many open-sourced functions.
 Moreover, Descartes Labs hosts the showcase platform GeoVisual Search with juicy illustrations of artificial intelligence (AI) applications in geoscience.
 Note that

 descarteslabs is not installed along with flusstools.